The General History of Car Seats: Then and Now

 Experts, manufacturers and law makers continue to make improvements.

 States have routinely increased the car seat requirements as experts learn better ways of protecting children in the car.
-Many states car seat laws now require keeping children rear facing until age two.
+Many state car seat laws now require keeping children rear facing until age two.
 Many also implemented laws to keep older children safer as well.

 LATCH systems were introduced into vehicles.
 A new federal regulation required car manufactures to include the complete system in all cars by model year 2003.
 These are lower anchors and top tether anchor points intended to improve the ease of install and stability of the seat if the car gets into a crash.